MP Estate Planning UK

 estate planning with trusts

 By understanding the benefits of a trust, individuals can make informed decisions about their estate planning needs.
-Whether you’re a high net-worth individual, a parent of minor children, or someone with specific wishes, a trust can offer a tailored solution to protect your assets and ensure your legacy.
+Whether you’re a homeowner concerned about care fees, a parent wanting to protect your children’s inheritance, or someone with a blended family worried about sideways disinheritance, a trust can offer a tailored solution.
+Not losing the family money provides the greatest peace of mind above all else.

 Types of Trusts Available in the UK

-When it comes to estate planning in the UK, there are multiple types of trusts available, each with its unique characteristics and benefits.
-Understanding these different types can help individuals make informed decisions about their estate planning needs.
+When it comes to estate planning in the UK, there are several types of trusts available, each with its own characteristics and benefits under English and Welsh law.
+Understanding these different types can help you make an informed decision about which trust — or combination of trusts — is right for your family.

 Testamentary Trusts

-A Testamentary Trust is created through a will and comes into effect after the grantor’s death.
-This type of trust is often used to manage assets for beneficiaries who are not yet ready to inherit directly, such as minor children.
-Testamentary Trusts provide a way to ensure that assets are distributed according to the grantor’s wishes as stated in their will.
+A Testamentary Trust (also called a Will Trust) is created within a Will and only comes into effect after the testator’s death.
+This type of trust is commonly used to manage assets for beneficiaries who are not yet ready to inherit directly — such as minor children — or to protect a surviving spouse’s interest in the family home while ensuring the remaining assets ultimately pass to the children from the first marriage.

 Discretionary Trusts